-As at December 31, 2022, the Committee consisted of 3 non-executive directors, of which 2 are independent directors.
-The members were: Liliana Ionescu - Feleaga (Independent Chairman), Giovani Luca Soma (Member) and Mr. Jean-Pierre Georges Vigroux (Independent member).
-The Remuneration Committee meets annually, or whenever necessary.
-In 2022, 5 meetings of the Remuneration Committee took place.
-The attendance was of 100%.
+The Committee consisted of 3 non-executive directors, of which 2 are independent directors.
+As at December 31, 2023, the members were: Liliana Ionescu - Feleaga (Independent Chairman), and Mr. Jean-Pierre Georges Vigroux (Independent member).

+The year 2023 brought the following changes to the composition of the Remuneration Committee: